ruchit-prajapati/pridiction_model/README.md

 # pridiction_model
-Prediction of score using Supervised Machine Learning .It is done with Jupyter Notebook
+Prediction of score using Supervised Machine Learning.